Frequently Asked Questions About the COVID-19 Vaccine Process

 How do you determine if a vaccine is successful?

 There are a lot of ways to answer this.
 Specific to COVID-19 vaccines, the test of success is part of the study design.
 These vaccine studies will demonstrate if the vaccine decreases the clinical illness of COVID-19 when compared to those without a vaccine.
 In general, vaccines are successful when they are effective at preventing disease in an individual and in a population (a large numbers of people).
 However, it is important to think about vaccines as a tool in a toolbox against the spread of COVID-19 infection.
-Handwashing, social distancing, and wearing masks are all still important public health measures that will help prevent the spread of COVID-19 until an effective vaccines (or other measures) can be developed and administered to the global population.
+Masking, physical distancing and handwashing are all still important public health measures that will help prevent the spread of COVID-19 until an effective vaccines (or other measures) can be developed and administered to the global population.

 How is the process moving so quickly?